 Mineralization in the Project area occurs in fluvial sandstones of the Eocene Wasatch formation.
 The sandstones are arkosic, fine- to coarse-grained, contain minor amounts of carbon trash, dispersed and in stringers, and contain local calcareous lenses.
-Unaltered sands are generally gray while altered sands are tan or pink, due to hematite or show yellowish coloring due to limonite (Utah International, Internal Memo, December 1971).
+Unaltered sands are generally gray while altered sands are tan or pink, due to hematite (Fe_2O_3) or show yellowish coloring due to limonite $(2Fe_2O_3.3H_2O)$ (Utah International, Internal Memo, December 1971).

-Pyrite is noted in several forms within the host sands.
-In unaltered sands, pyrite may be found as small to large single euhedral crystals associated with magnetite, ilmenite, and other dark detrital minerals.
+Pyrite (FeS2) is noted in several forms within the host sands.
+In unaltered sands, pyrite may be found as small to large single euhedral crystals associated with magnetite (Fe.Fe2O3), ilmenite (FeTiO3), and other dark detrital minerals.
 In altered sandstone, pyrite is absent or scarcely found as tarnished, very fine euhedral crystals.
 In areas of intense or heavy mineralization, pyrite may be found in massive, tarnished crystal aggregates (Utah International, Internal Memo, December 1971).

-AUC drilling, coupled with historical electric log datasets and CBM gamma ray logs, has enabled correlation of major uranium host sandstones and identification of continuous hydrostratigraphic units across the Project.
+AUC's drilling, coupled with historical electric log datasets and CBM gamma ray logs, has enabled correlation of major uranium host sandstones and identification of continuous hydrostratigraphic units across the Project.
 AUC has also acquired lithologic logs for several hundred CBM pilot holes as well.
-In total, AUC controls data from approximately 10,000 uranium exploration holes and 1,500 CBM logs in the Reno Creek ISR Project area.
+In total, AUC controls data from 10,151 uranium exploration holes and 1,500 CBM logs in the Reno Creek ISR Project area.

-Hydrogeologic investigations by AUC and historical investigations by RME, IUC, and Cleveland Cliffs have resulted in a thorough understanding of the groundwater conditions across the Project area.
+Hydrogeologic investigations by AUC and historical investigations by RME, IUC, and Cleveland Cliffs have resulted in a thorough understanding of the groundwater conditions across the Permitted area.